 Mount Penanggunan, East, Java, Indonesia (Credit: Hadi Sidomulyo)

-The NSC Field School (organised by the Nalanda-Sriwijaya Centre, ISEAS – Yusof Ishak Institute) began in 2012 with support from the Ministry of Foreign Affairs (Singapore).
-The Field School aims to increase knowledge of the meaningful interactions between Asian countries, with particular attention to intra-Asian engagement in the last two millennia, and create a community of East Asia Summit (EAS) scholars.
-The Field School intentions will enhance practical skills; expand professional networks; and strengthen partnerships during the process of experiential learning.
+The NSC Field School began in 2012 with support from the Ministry of Foreign Affairs (Singapore).
+The NSC Field School aims to increase knowledge of the meaningful interactions between Asian countries, with particular attention to intra-Asian engagement in the last two millennia, and create a community of East Asia Summit (EAS) scholars.
+The NSC Field School intentions will enhance practical skills; expand professional networks; and strengthen partnerships during the process of experiential learning.

 The 18 East Asia Summit countries are: Australia, Brunei, Cambodia, China, India, Indonesia, Japan, Laos, Malaysia, Myanmar (Burma), New Zealand, the Philippines, Russia, Singapore, South Korea, Thailand, the United States, and Vietnam.